Minwax stain and polyurethane; photo courtesy Kelly R. Smith

 Hardwood has a dense and tight cell structure so it is more difficult for the stain to penetrate deeply or quickly.
 That gives you ample time to wipe down your woodworking project to fine tune your desired shading.
 This is a big plus in my book.
 Yes, hardwood is more expensive but it has decided advantages.

-Softer woods, on the other hand, have bigger, thirsty cells.
+Softer woods, on the other hand, have bigger, thirsty cells, especially as they age.
 Because of this, they soak in your stain quickly and deeply.
 This leaves you only a small window of time to work on the surface of your project.
 The result of this can be a darker shade than the picture on the can shows as well as resulting in irregular results.

 So How do Paint Contractors and Carpenters Work their Magic?